The Opening Act

 This was the first of Jesus’ signs that revealed his glory.
 The first thing he wanted us to see as we begin to understand what it means for God to be with us.
 So that we can believe and live lives of faith.

 No, our faith is meant to be more like a wedding where the wine is fabulous and never runs out.
 Jesus himself said that he came so that we could have life and have it abundantly.
-Our faith is about living life fully, joyfully, abundantly, it’s about living life in relationship with God and each other, it’s about extending hospitality, building community, loving God, and loving one another.
+Our faith is about living life fully, joyfully, abundantly, it’s about living life in relationship with God and each other, it’s about extending hospitality, building community, loving God, and loving one another, in good times and in bad.

 With grace upon grace.
 That’s what God with us looks like, that’s how Jesus revealed God’s glory.
-With wine, at a wedding, the first of his signs.
+With wine, at a wedding, in Cana of Galilee, the first of his signs.

 Readings: Isaiah 62.1-5, Ps 36.5-10, 1 Cor 12.1-11; John 2.1-11